four88/react_styledComponent_practice_website/README.md

 ## This website made by react using style-components for self-learning propose
 ### technology using
-- react hooks (using useStatem and useEffect)
+- react hooks (using useState and useEffect)
 - axios (for connect api)
 - style-components
 - react-loading